 (iii) third, on the Final Distribution Date, to the Agent for the benefit of the Finance Parties (to be applied by the Agent in accordance with Section 16.1 of the Facility Agreement) an amount equal to the aggregate outstanding principal balance of the Notes;

-(iv) fourth, on the Final Distribution Date, to the Certificate Holder the amount required to pay all Certificate Principal and reduce the Certificate Balance to zero; and
+(iv) fourth, on the Final Distribution Date, to the Certificate Holder an amount equal to yield accrued on the Certificate Principal from the date of this Agreement to the Final Distribution Date at the rate of [10] percent per annum plus the amount required to pay all Certificate Principal and reduce the Certificate Balance to zero; and

-(v) fifth, on the Final Distribution Date, the excess, if any, to .
+(v) fifth, on the Final Distribution Date, the excess, if any, to [ENA] Enron Corp..

 ; Early Payment.